Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal5.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1

+* Is the project actively maintained and updated.

 * question 2

+* How large and active is the developer community.

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*